crivetimihai/cv-mihai-criveti/README.md

-# cv-mihai-criveti
+# Mihai Criveti

-Mihai Criveti - CTO Cloud Native and Red Hat Solutions
+> CTO Cloud Native and Red Hat Solutions

+Sample CV for use with OpenShift CV builder